How to Save Money and Pay off Debt

 About Tessa Collette

-Tessa Collette is a Senior Consumer Loan Advisor, and has worked for VSECU for just over 5 years.
+Tessa Collette is a Senior Consumer Loan Advisor, and has worked for VSECU since 2011.
 Her position allows her to help our members navigate the lending world and decide which loan product is best for their goals.
 Creative lending, where she can lower monthly payments and save members money on interest, is her favorite part of her position.